-Students are responsible for bringing their MacBook fully charged for school each day.
+Students are responsible for keeping their MacBook Air battery charged for school each day.

 Carrying Your MacBook Air

 The district provides students with protective covers for the MacBook Air.
 These covers provide sufficient device protection during normal, everyday use.

 When not using their device in the classroom for instructional purposes, students must safely secure their MacBook Air inside their backpacks or close the lid and carry with two hands.